Skip to main content

 Granular fertilizer broadcast onto freshly laid sod lodges in the canopy, where it can't reach the roots and can scorch the blades in the sun.
 The nutrients a transplanted root system needs have to be where the roots are: in the top inch of soil at the sod-to-soil interface.

 The fix: get the fertilizer into the contact zone.
-The cleanest way is to apply it to the prepared, graded soil before the sod goes down, raked lightly into the top inch — direct root contact from day one.
+The cleanest way is to apply it to the prepared, graded soil before the sod goes down, raked into the top 2–4 inches — direct root contact from day one.
 If you're feeding after laying, water it in thoroughly so it moves off the blades and into the soil.
 Either way, fertilizer is never a substitute for irrigation — new sod that isn't watered enough will die no matter what you feed it.

 6. Applying weed-and-feed or a "crabgrass preventer" to new sod